Cray-HPE/docs-csm/operations/network/management_network/saving_config.md

 ### Aruba

-1. Get the CSM and CANU versions from the MOTD banner.
+1. Get the CSM and CANU versions from the EXEC banner.

     ```
-    sw-leaf-bmc-001(config)# show banner motd
+    sw-leaf-bmc-001(config)# show banner exec

     ```

     Example output: